guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 # Why Civilizations Cannot Be Copied Like Policies

-**A common ground note on production, absorption, value capture, and technological amplification**
+**A common ground note on productive forces, absorption, value capture, production burden, and technological amplification**

+> **Everything begins with productive forces.**
+>
+> Culture, institutions, wars, and ideas are the historical logs of how societies organize production, survival, and reproduction.
+>
+> **All arguments in Longview Archive begin from this sentence.**

 This note is not a new theory added after the six series.

-It is a common ground for reading them.
+It is the common ground beneath them.

-Its purpose is to prevent the central argument from being scattered into familiar slogans: geography determines everything, culture explains everything, policy can copy everything, technology will solve everything, or China provides a ready-made model.
+Its purpose is to protect the central argument from being scattered into familiar slogans: geography determines everything, culture explains everything, institutions can be copied, policy can import development, technology will solve structural weakness, or China provides a ready-made model.

 The argument here is narrower and stronger.